varzy/finch/README.md

 # FINCH

-Maybe the easiest php framework.
+Perhaps the easiest, the lightest, and the most readable php framework.